2 - Medical

 - Move to a cool place.

-- Drink a lot of water or an electrolyte solution.
+- Slowly drink a lot of water or an electrolyte solution.

-- Douse yourself with water or immerse yourself in water.
+- Douse yourself with water or slowly immerse yourself in water.

 Heatstroke: